 Economic Development Policy 1.6.
-Enhance economic outcomes for Kitsap's youth and families and increase participation of women in the workforce.
+Enhance economic outcomes for Kitsap's youth and families and increase participation of under-represented communities in the workforce.

 Economic Development Strategy 1.a.
 Collaborate with cities, tribal governments, Kitsap Economic Development Alliance (KEDA), ports and other local districts, and the private sector in pursuit of economic development.